tdeekens/flopflip/readme.md

 - `ConfigureFlopFlip` a component to configure LaunchDarkly (alternative to the store enhancer)
 - `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state
 - `withFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
+- `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a component
 - `injectFeatureToggles` a HoC to inject requested feature toggles from existing feature toggles onto the `props` of a component
 - `FeatureToggled` a component conditionally rendering its `children` based on the status of a passed feature flag